Scottish Business Network: History

-The history of Scottish Business Network (SBN) dates back to 2008 when Russell Dalgleish was inspired by an art event in Trafalgar Square organised by Antony Gormley.
-Dressed in a kilt and playing Scottish music, Dalgleish reflected on his Scottish identity and his lack of connection to Scotland while in London.
-Motivated by this experience, in 2016, Russell Dalgleish and former Scottish Enterprise executive Christine Esson founded SBN to connect Scots in the UK capital.
+Scottish Business Network (SBN) was founded in 2016 by Russell Dalgleish and former Scottish Enterprise executive Christine Esson.
+The idea originated in 2008, when Dalgleish attended an art event in Trafalgar Square organised by Antony Gormley.
+While attending the event, Dalgleish reflected on his Scottish identity and his lack of connection to Scotland while living in London.

-SBN's initial focus was to host monthly events in London, featuring Scottish firms such as Appointed, to engage with senior Scots, stimulating commercial activities.

-Later, SBN set up "soft landing" support centres in London and Dubai, providing facilities and local network access to help Scottish companies expand.
-Additional events were held in Hong Kong, Singapore, and Dubai.
-The organisation also introduced a digital platform developed by Glasgow's VeryConnect and a consultancy service aimed at helping Scottish businesses enter new markets.
+Initially, SBN hosted monthly events in London featuring Scottish companies such as Appointed to engage senior members of the Scottish diaspora and support commercial networking.
+Later, SBN established "soft landing" support centres in London and Dubai, offering facilities and local network access to help Scottish companies expand.
+It also held events in Hong Kong, Singapore, and Dubai.
+The organisation introduced a digital platform developed by Glasgow-based VeryConnect and a consultancy service to help Scottish businesses expand to new regions.

 In 2017, SBN received a small grant from the Scottish Government and Scottish Enterprise to support sustainable economic growth in Scotland.

-In February 2021, SBN established an office in the United States to enhance support for Scottish companies in North America and to facilitate trade between the regions.
-Previously, in 2020, the organisation appointed Ian Houston as the ambassador in Washington, D.C., Tom Thomas in India, and Fraser Grier in New York City.
+In February 2021, SBN established an office in the United States to support Scottish companies operating in North America and to facilitate trade between the regions.
+Previously, in 2020, it had appointed Ian Houston as ambassador in Washington, D.C., Tom Thomas in India, and Fraser Grier in New York City.

-Since its founding in 2016, the network has evolved to include 48 voluntary ambassadors across 22 countries, focusing on facilitating global business connections for the Scottish diaspora.
+Since its founding in 2016, the network has expanded to include 48 voluntary ambassadors across 22 countries and focuses on facilitating global business connections for the Scottish diaspora.